Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 1. Attribution analysis shall be prepared each calendar quarter to evaluate the respective contributions of asset mix and security selection decisions to overall returns.
 The returns on individual asset classes will be compared to the relevant index.
 Furthermore, individual investment managers will be evaluated relative to the appropriate asset class index return, as well as other criteria as may be contained in the applicable manager mandates.
 Additional information on metrics to be measured and reported to the Finance and Investment Committee are described in Directive 34-205.07 Guidelines for Reporting to the Finance and Investment Committee, and in Directive 34-205.06 Manager Monitoring or per the OCIO Agreement.

 1. Performance will also be compared with the median return of a recognized universe, both at the individual manager level and at the asset class and total Fund level, where available.
 WorkSafeNB recognizes that its asset mix is significantly different than that of the typical investment portfolio, whose returns are reflected in the median performance of most publicly available universes.
 Consequently, WorkSafeNB places less emphasis on the median return of a recognized universe comparison at the total Fund level.
-On the other hand, WorkSafeNB believes that comparisons of returns with those of various universes represent a valuable performance management tool at the asset class and active management level, but only if truly comparable universes are available
+On the other hand, WorkSafeNB believes that comparisons of returns with those of various peer-group universes represent a valuable performance management tool at the asset class and individual manager level, but only if truly comparable universes are available.

 Risk Management

-1. The board of directors defines risk as it relates to the Accident Fund as the likelihood of a permanent loss of capital.
-The primary risk management tool that the board employs to reduce this risk is the disciplined approach to the management of the Accident Fund that is described in the policies and directives governing investments and the OCIO Agreement.
+1. The board of directors defines risk as it relates to the Fund as the likelihood of a permanent loss of capital.
+The primary risk management tool that the board of directors employs to reduce this risk is the disciplined approach to the management of the Fund that is described in the policies and directives governing investments and the OCIO Agreement.

-1. These policies and directives include things like establishing an effective governance structure, hiring qualified, experienced staff, maintaining adequate segregation of duties, following a disciplined approach in setting the long-term policy asset mix, disciplined rebalancing, reducing volatility through diversification, disciplined manager selection, termination and monitoring, measuring performance and reporting, education, adherence to a code of ethical conduct and adhering to the discipline, once established.
+1. These policies and directives include things like establishing an effective governance structure, hiring qualified, experienced staff, maintaining adequate segregation of duties, following a disciplined approach in setting the target policy asset mix via an asset liability study, disciplined rebalancing, reducing volatility through diversification, disciplined manager selection, termination and monitoring, measuring performance and reporting, education, adherence to a code of ethical conduct and adhering to the discipline, once established.

-1. Standard deviation will be used to measure total portfolio variability and individual manager variability against their respective benchmarks and other portfolios in an external universe of plan sponsors or managers.
+1. Standard deviation will be used to measure total portfolio variability and asset class variability against their respective benchmarks and peer group comparisons, where available.
+This will be completed for publicly traded asset classes where meaningful benchmarks or peer groups are available.
 This analysis will be performed quarterly.

-1. In considering risk, the board, Finance and Investment Committee and staff will weigh other factors besides the statistical measures of risk, such as valuation, liquidity, counterparty risk and leverage.
+1. In considering risk, the board of directors, Finance and Investment Committee and staff will weigh other factors besides the statistical measures of risk, such as valuation, liquidity, counterparty risk and leverage.

 1. The board of directors believes that the volatility of returns can be minimized through prudent and thoughtful diversification.
 This approach minimizes the impact of poor returns in any single asset class by investing in a variety of assets that behave differently in various economic environments.
 Diversification is achieved by investing in different asset classes and by diversifying by investment style, geographically, and by sector.
 In addition, bond portfolios are diversified into various issuers and by term to maturity.